zernonia/madewithsupabase/README.md

 ![Made with Supabase](public/og.png)

-## 🚀 Features
+# 🚀 Features

 - ✨ Curated list of projects
 - 🎉 Show the world your creation using Supabase
 - 🔎 Search by tags, for Supabase service
 - 💚 Hackathon submission (during event period)

-## 📇 About The Project
+# 📇 About The Project

 As the name suggest, this project is a collection of projects that made with Supabase!
-It was heavily inspired by other "Made with xxx" website, and I wanted to curate all the submission for the first ever [Supabase Hackathon](https://supabase.com/blog/2021/07/30/1-the-supabase-hackathon).
+It was heavily inspired by other "Made with xxx" website, and I wanted to curate all the submission for the first ever [Supabase Hackathon](https://supabase.com/blog/2021/07/30/1-the-supabase-hackathon) initially.

 Also, I thought that this would be a great opportunity to use **Supabase Database and Storage** to showcase Supabase!
 Therefore, [Made with Supabase](https://madewithsupabase.com) is also, made with Supabase ⚡!

 It turns out that this project gained a lot of attention from Supabase users, as well as not-yet Supabase user 😂.
 It grew from 10+ projects to 100+ now!
 Supa awesome!!! 🔥 I believe it has potential to grow, thus I've decided to Open Source it, and welcome your contributions!

 -- From: `zernonia`

-### 🔨 Built With
+## 🔨 Built With

 - [Supabase](https://supabase.io/)
 - [Nuxt 3](https://v3.nuxtjs.org/)